enst80/mediawiki-extensions-Auth_remoteuser/README.md

-* By default this extension mimics the behaviour of Auth_remoteuser versions prior 2.0.0, which prohibits using another local user then the one identified by the environment variable.
+* By default this extension mimics the behaviour of Auth_remoteuser versions prior 2.0.0, which prohibits using another local user then the one identified by the remote source.
 You can change this behaviour with the following configuration:

         $wgAuthRemoteuserAllowUserSwitch = false; // default